iamMangya/KeyguardLock/README.md

-# Cordova Hello World Plugin
+# Cordova Keyguard Lock Plugin

 Simple plugin that returns weather keyguard lock is enabled or not